ember/flask-app-terraform-aws/README.md

 ```

 ## Deploy the infrastructure
-This will use Terraform to deploy the initial infraesctruture.
+This will use Terragrunt/Terraform to deploy the initial infraesctruture.
 Terraform will set the VPC, Public subnets, Instances in eu-west-2.

 ### Run Terraform
 To run the Terraform you will need to have the env vars for your credentials.